WebAssembly/WASI/proposals/cli/command.md

 <li><a name="get_stderr.0"></a> own&lt;<a href="#output_stream"><a href="#output_stream"><code>output-stream</code></a></a>&gt;</li>
 </ul>
 <h2><a name="wasi:cli_terminal_input_0.2.0_rc_2023_12_05">Import interface wasi:cli/terminal-input@0.2.0-rc-2023-12-05</a></h2>
+<p>Terminal input.</p>
+<p>In the future, this may include functions for disabling echoing,
+disabling input buffering so that keyboard events are sent through immediately, querying supported features, and so on.</p>
 <hr />
 <h3>Types</h3>
 <h4><a name="terminal_input"><code>resource terminal-input</code></a></h4>
 <p>The input side of a terminal.</p>
 <h2><a name="wasi:cli_terminal_output_0.2.0_rc_2023_12_05">Import interface wasi:cli/terminal-output@0.2.0-rc-2023-12-05</a></h2>
+<p>Terminal output.</p>
+<p>In the future, this may include functions for querying the terminal
+size, being notified of terminal size changes, querying supported features, and so on.</p>
 <hr />
 <h3>Types</h3>
 <h4><a name="terminal_output"><code>resource terminal-output</code></a></h4>